devGunnin/.dotfiles/README.md

 Installation
 --------------------------------------------------------------

-To install (only on Ubuntu) follow these simple instructions:
+To install (currently only for Ubuntu or MacOS - i.e. unix systems with 'apt' or 'brew', follow these simple instructions:

 1.